 Driving under the influence

-How the corn lobby bought its way into our gas tanks
+How the corn-ethanol lobby bought its way into your gas tank

 At this pivotal moment when scientists and politicians should be speaking up, the ethanol lobby, wielding influence over lawmakers with thousands of dollars in campaign contributions, is having its way in Sacramento and Washington, D.C.

-The subsidy bill, Assembly Bill 118, authored by Assembly Speaker Fabian Núñez (D-Los Angeles), will help fund a rollout of alternative fuels, including ethanol, by raising the vehicle-registration fee by $3, smog fees on cars by $8, and a variety of other Department of Motor Vehicles fees.
+The subsidy bill, Assembly Bill 118, authored by Assembly Speaker Fabian Núñez, D-Los Angeles, has passed the Assembly and was poised to move to the Senate floor at press time.
+To help fund a rollout of alternative fuels, including ethanol, the bill would raise the vehicle-registration fee by $3, smog fees on cars by $8, and a variety of other Department of Motor Vehicles fees.